abadonna/defold-mesh-binary/README.md

 * Blend shape animations
 * Transparent materials
 * Animation tracks
+* Animations baked in textures (for performance)
 * Editor script to generate animation masks

 ## Experimental
-* animations baked into textures
+* root motion (only on based track, and I'm not 100% happy with result)
 * GameObjects can be attached to bones

 ## Drawbacks